What Lengths Do RSJ Steel Beams Come In?

 What is the most common RSJ length in the UK?

-6 m is the most commonly stocked RSJ length, with 7.5 m and 9 m also widely available depending on section size.
+6 m is the most commonly stocked RSJ length in the UK, with 7.5 m and 9 m also widely available depending on section size.
+The 6 m length covers the majority of residential and light commercial requirements and is the volume length most stockholders actively carry.

 Are longer RSJs harder to deliver?